NOAA-EMC/global-workflow/README.md

 * workload management platform / scheduler - LSF or SLURM
 * workflow manager - ROCOTO (https://github.com/christopherwharrop/rocoto)
 * modules - NCEPLIBS (various), esmf v8.0.0bs48, hdf5, intel/ips v18, impi v18, wgrib2, netcdf v4.7.0, hpss, gempak (see module files under /modulefiles for additional details)
 * manage_externals - A utility from ESMCI to checkout external dependencies.
-Manage_externals can be obtained at the following address and should in the users PATH: https://github.com/ESMCI/manage_externals
+Manage_externals can be obtained at the following address and should be in the users PATH: https://github.com/ESMCI/manage_externals

 The global-workflow current supports the following machines: